 Black-capped chickadees are almost universally considered “cute” because of their oversized, round head, tiny body, and unrelenting curiosity.
-Their migration to Central Park is driven by the search for sustenance―they’ll search for seeds, insects, and winter berries.
+Their migration to Central Park is driven by the search for sustenance―they’ll eat seeds, insects, and winter berries.
 Thanks to the Conservancy’s efforts to plant appropriate food sources for the animals, a good meal is easy to come by in the Park.
 They’ll also take fat from dead animals, which as Ranger Rob notes, is “not as cute.”

 Squirrels begin their winter prep in the fall.
 They’ll collect acorns (sometimes over 300 for one squirrel) and bury them to stockpile for the winter.
 Squirrels have a great sense of smell, so they can find their buried acorns.
 But they don’t always find every last one, which is why they are oftentimes credited with accidentally planting oak trees!

+We didn't forget about you, Holden!
 After smaller water bodies—such as the Pond—freeze over, ducks will begin the search for open water.
 If you don’t see them at the Harlem Meer or the Lake, you’ll find them at the Reservoir, where the water’s surface is usually too large to freeze.
 The Reservoir is a popular winter destination for birders looking to document waterfowl, as the population also includes migratory ducks (including ruddy and bufflehead ducks).
 In a collaborative survival move, ducks on the Reservoir will oftentimes swim together in a circle to bring food to the surface of the water.

 While the Park’s animals shift gears to survive the winter frost, our work to maintain their natural habitat continues throughout the colder months.
-From scheduling construction projects around migratory bird season, to creating shallow water bodies that promote a diverse aquatic population, the Conservancy’s landscape architects are mindful not only of the Park’s visitors, but of the wildlife that calls Central Park home.
+From scheduling construction projects around migratory bird season to creating shallow water bodies that promote a diverse aquatic population, the Conservancy’s landscape architects are mindful not only of the Park’s visitors, but of the wildlife that calls Central Park home.